k2co3-0803-n/log/README.md

 # log (50〜60年後の楽しみ with Shimizu)

+### 2026/09/07

+### 2026/09/06
+Attended オランダ三田会 at Amsterdam.
+Also, sightseeing at Amsterdam by myself after the 三田会.
+I entered & enjoyed Red Light Room as an experience.

+### 2026/09/05
+Cleaned up my room & Did laundry for the first time since I came to the Netherlands.

+### 2026/09/04
+Calisthenics with Helen at night.
+Also, walked into a campfire event at the X building.

+### 2026/09/03
+Prepare documents for Recruit Scholarship.

 ### 2026/09/02
 Thought about a business plan.
 Almost all the business models are the copies of exsiting ones.
 I will do web production business by myself.